deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Over time, your chat profile accumulates contacts, chat groups, messages and media files.
-Whether using a chatmail or a classic e-mail server, you can always replicate your chat profile with all data to a second device, or export it to a file and then import and use it from any other device.
+No matter if you using a chatmail or a classic e-mail server, you can always transfer or replicate your chat profile to another device, or export it to a file and then import and use it from any other device.
 Chat profiles are "in your hand" and are not stored on any central server, also not in encrypted or PIN-protected form.